Skip to main content

 Add private health billing details to your invoices

-Clovo provides basic support for adding your private health billing details to your invoices with a studio level provider number and plan/pack level private health codes.
+Clovo provides basic support for adding your private health billing details to your invoices with a studio-level provider number and plan/pack-level private health codes.

 Clovo does not currently support individual provider numbers per instructor profile.

-How to add your private health details to invoices
+How to add your private health details

 Add your provider number to your studio